KonradKuznicki/gitlight-presentation/README.md

-1. Why LightTable
+1. Why LightTable?
-2. Why ClojureScript
+2. Why ClojureScript?
-3. Why Plugin
+3. Why Plugin?
-4. How we work on gitlight
+4. How we work on gitlight?
-5. How it goes so far
+5. How it goes so far?

 #### We